oatlog/oatlog/README.md

 * For usage examples, see `examples/`
 * The egglog language is somewhat documented in `oatlog-core/src/frontend/egglog_ast.rs`
 * For example generated code, see `oatlog-core/src/expect_tests.rs`
-* Benchmark Oatlog against egglog using `cargo run --release -o oatlog-bench`.
+* Benchmark Oatlog against egglog using `cargo run --release -p oatlog-bench`.
 This may require 64GB or more of memory, so you may want to reduce the size of the largest test instance in `oatlog-bench/src/lib.rs`